cslab-ntua/HPA-Plus/examples/dynamic-holt-winters/README.md

 image to return `OK!` to any HTTP GET requests.
 This deployment will have the number of pods assigned to it scaled up and down.

-### Predictive Horizontal Pod Autoscaler
+### HPA+

-The PHPA contains some configuration for how the scaling should be applied, the configuration defines how the autoscaler will act:
+The HPA+ contains some configuration for how the scaling should be applied, the configuration defines how the autoscaler will act:

 ```yaml